emberjs/rfcs/text/0000-modifier-manager-timing-capabilities.md

 ### `updateModifier`

-The existing `updateModifier` hook stay as is.
+The existing `updateModifier` hook stays as is.
 There is no need for different timing for updates.
 The element is already rendered.
-A double paint issue cannot occur.
+A flash of unstyled content or a double paint issue cannot occur.

 ## How we teach this

 Modifier managers are a low-level primitive.
 We don't expect application developers to use them directly.
-The API is meant to be used by libraries such as [ember-modifiers](https://github.com/ember-modifier/ember-modifier), which provides APIs with great developer experience for them.
+The API is meant to be used by libraries such as [ember-modifier](https://github.com/ember-modifier/ember-modifier), which provides high-level APIs focused on developer experience.
 Modifier managers are not covered on the guides for that reason.

 `ModifierManager` should be covered in API documentation.
 But it is [currently not](https://github.com/emberjs/ember.js/issues/20273).
 When missing API documentation is added, it must reflect the changes to the public API introduced by this RFC.

+The API guides should provide guidance to the developer which timing to choose based on the use case.

 ## Drawbacks